grc-cohort-21/truffula/notes.md

 PLEASE MAKE FREQUENT COMMITS AS YOU FILL OUT THIS FILE.

 ## App.java
+- main application that calls the other classes
+- takes in command line options (String[] args) and passes those to the truffelaOptions
+- truffelaOptions object is passed to truffulaPrinter

 ## ConsoleColor.java
+- enum
+- a list of valid terminal colors with terminal string color codes

 ## ColorPrinter.java / ColorPrinterTest.java
+-

 ## TruffulaOptions.java / TruffulaOptionsTest.java